 New to self-assessment?
-Why you should start your tax return this week
+Why you should start your tax return today

 But many people new to self-assessment could fall foul of the deadline and be issued with an automatic £100 fine by not allowing enough time for the registration process.